anyshake/homepage/docs/frequently-asked-question.md

 ## Is my data shared to the internet?

-**AnyShake Explorer does not upload waveform data by default.** Your seismic recordings, including raw waveforms and processed signals, are stored and processed **locally**, and are **not transmitted to the internet** unless you explicitly choose to share them.
+**AnyShake Observer does not upload waveform data by default.** Your seismic recordings, including raw waveforms and processed signals, are stored and processed **locally**, and are **not transmitted to the internet** unless you explicitly choose to share them.

 However, for diagnostic and maintenance purposes, **telemetry data** are periodically sent to our servers, such as: